LevoratoJoao/Mail/README.md

 * When viewing an Inbox email, the user will be presented with a button that lets them archive the email and if it's already archived the button will be unarchive.
 * After the email has been archived or unarchived the user's inbox is loaded.

+## Reply Email

+When viewing an email, the user is presented with a "Reply" button that lets them reply to the email.
+* When the user clicks the "Reply" button, they are taken to the email composition form.
+* The composition form is prefilled with the `recipient` field set to whoever sent the original email.
+* The subject line begins with "Re: " followed by the original subject line of the email.
+* The email body starts off with "On Jan 1 2020, 12:00 AM